insure logo

 Powered by:

-Which Kansas cities and ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in Kansas are the most expensive for car insurance?

-Wilmore has the most expensive ZIP codes for car insurance in Kansas, with average annual premiums of $2,969.
+Wilmore has the highest car insurance rates in Kansas, with average premiums reaching $2,969 per year across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium